TableDART: Dynamic Adaptive Multi-Modal Routing for Table Understanding: Methodology

 \subsection{Adaptive Inference}

+The adaptive inference process begins with a deterministic routing decision guided by the trained gating network.
+For each query-table pair, the network produces a vector of raw logit scores, and the framework selects the single, optimal path corresponding to the highest score for execution.
+Once the path is selected, inference proceeds accordingly.
 TableDART supports three inference paths: Text-only, Image-only, and Fusion.
 The first two directly reuse existing single-modality expert models: the Table-as-Text model $\mathcal{M}_{t}$ and the Table-as-Image model $\mathcal{M}_{v}$.
 If the gating network selects either, TableDART simply continues the inference process from the intermediate representation of the chosen model.
 For example, when the gate selects the Text-only path, TableDART forwards $\mathcal{M}_{t}$'s remaining layers using the intermediate encoding $\mathbf{e}_{t}$ to produce the final output.

 For the Fusion path, we design a novel, training-free LLM-based Fusion agent that synthesizes the final answer by reasoning over the outputs of the two single-modality experts, $\mathcal{M}_{t}$ and $\mathcal{M}_{v}$.
 Specifically, when the gating network selects the Fusion path, both $\mathcal{M}_{t}$ and $\mathcal{M}_{v}$ are at first executed to generate results $r_{t}$ and $r_{v}$, along with their auxiliary outputs $a_{t}$ and $a_{v}$.
 These, together with the original table $\mathcal{T}$, are passed to the Fusion agent.
-The Fusion agent operates in two possible roles depending on its reasoning process: (1) \textbf{Arbitrator}: If $\mathcal{M}_{t}$ and $\mathcal{M}_{v}$ produce conflicting results, the agent resolves the disagreement by selecting the more reliable answer according to its confidence.
+The Fusion agent operates in two possible roles depending on its reasoning process: (1) \textbf{Arbitrator}: If $\mathcal{M}_{t}$ and $\mathcal{M}_{v}$ produce conflicting results, the agent resolves the disagreement, similar in spirit to aggregating a consensus from multiple sources \citep{DBLP:journals/tkde/HungVTWYZ18}, by selecting the more reliable answer according to its confidence.
 (2) \textbf{Rescuer}: If the agent believes both models provide uncertain or low-confidence outputs, it synthesizes a new, more accurate answer by jointly reasoning over their partial evidence.
 A detailed description of the Fusion agent's implementation and prompt design is provided in Appendix~\ref{appendix:fusion-design}.